caelanjmiller/Genomics-Lab-BIO5488/assignment4/README.txt

 -
 Question 3:
 {What does DNA methylation look like for CpGs in CGIs?
 How does it compare to all the CpGs on chromosome 21?}

 -
 Part 1.3.0
 Gene promoters
 {Command for generating the promoter bed file}
 python3 generate_promoters.py refGene.bed
 {Justification for promoter definition}
-So many sources [https://www.addgene.org/mol-bio-reference/promoters/, https://www.frontiersin.org/articles/10.3389/fbioe.2019.00305/full, https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6848157/, amongst others] claim that promoter regions can range in length from 100 to 1000 base pairs.
-I chose 1000 bp because it is a long enough stretch to potentially encapsulate promoter elements such as the actual core promoter along with proximal and distal elements. regions.
+So many sources [https://www.addgene.org/mol-bio-reference/promoters/, https://www.frontiersin.org/articles/10.3389/fbioe.2019.00305/full, https://www.ncbi.nlm.nih.gov/pmc/articles/PMC6848157/, amongst others]
+claim that promoter regions can range in length from 100 to 1000 base pairs.
+I chose 1000 bp because it is a long enough stretch to potentially encapsulate promoter elements such as the actual core promoter along with proximal and distal elements.
 -
 Promoter-CGI and non-promoter-CGI
 {Commands for generating promoter-CGI and non-promoter-CGI bed files}